Forwall100/rewind/README.md

 - **languages**: Languages for text recognition.
 Default is `eng+rus`.
 Multiple languages are indicated by a '+'.
 - **max_db_size_mb**: Maximum size of the database in megabytes.
 Default is `20000`.
 - **screenshot_period_sec**: Period between screenshots in seconds.
 Default is `30`.
 - **similarity_threshold**: Threshold for image similarity (0.0 to 1.0).
 Default is `0.9`.
-Higher values mean images need to be more similar to be considered duplicates.
+This threshold determines how similar two images must be to be considered duplicates.
+The value ranges from 0.0 to 1.0, where 1.0 means the images must be identical.
+A value of 0.9 allows for slight differences (like cursor movement or clock changes) while still catching most duplicates.
 - **text_similarity_threshold**: Threshold for text similarity (0.0 to 1.0).
 Default is `0.8`.
-Higher values mean extracted text needs to be more similar to be considered duplicates.
+Similar to the image similarity threshold, but for the extracted text.
+This helps catch cases where the images might be slightly different, but the text content is essentially the same.
+A value of 0.8 allows for small differences in recognized text while still catching most duplicates.

 ### Example of `config.yaml`